Mixture of Experts for Recognizing Depression from Interview and Reading Tasks: Related Works

-The idea of Mixture of Experts was originally proposed in \cite{6797059} and is based on the divide-and-conquer approach.
+\textbf{Mixture of Experts.} The idea of Mixture of Experts was originally proposed in \cite{6797059} and is based on the divide-and-conquer approach.
 Instead of using a same single layer for the inputs, MoE models consist of expert layers and a routing (or gating) network.
 The expert layers are usually simply dense layers, while the routing network is responsible for determining which experts can be used for the input.
 Then, the outputs of each expert are aggregated through a weighted average.
 Multiple levels of hierarchy are also employed \cite{716791}.
 Many variations of MoE models have been proposed throughout the years.
 In \cite{shazeer2017}, the authors introduced the sparsely-gated MoE layer, which computes a weighted sum of the outputs from only the top-\textit{k} experts, rather than aggregating the outputs from all the experts.
 However, sparse MoEs have the limitations of training instability, parameter-inefficiencies, and non-differentiable nature \cite{puigcerver2024from}.
 To tackle these limitations, a recent study \cite{oldfield2024mumoe} introduces Multilinear MoE layers, namely $\mu MoE$.

-MoE models have found extensive applications in several domains, including natural language processing, speech processing, computer vision, and so on \cite{fedus2022review, cai2024survey}.
-MoE models have been used in seizure subtype classification \cite{10335740}.
-Specifically, the authors in \cite{10335740} present two methods based on MoE models.
-In terms of the first method, the authors employ a DNN and extract a representation vector from electroencephalography (EEG) signals.
-Next, the method introduced in \cite{shazeer2017} is adopted.
-Regarding the second method, the authors extract manually a set of features from EEG signals apart from training only the DNN.
-In \cite{9508549}, the authors utilize electronic health records (EHR) in intensive care units (UCU).
-To deal with patient heterogeneity, the authors use MoE models based on the method described in \cite{shazeer2017}.
+MoE models have found extensive applications in several domains, including natural language processing, speech processing, computer vision \cite{fedus2022review, cai2024survey}, seizure subtype classification \cite{10335740}, patient heterogeneity (electronic health records in intensive care units) \cite{9508549}.